-Proof.
-Assume that t is the first round such that the lemma does not hold.
-Since the transmission probability may only be increased in adjusting timeslots, t must be the first round of a certain phase.
+Proof Assume that t is the first round such that the lemma does not hold.
+Since the transmission probability of nodes in state C may only be increased in adjusting timeslots, by the algorithm, t must be the first round of a certain phase and there are not nodes joining state A in the adjusting timeslot before the phase.
 Let this phase be phase i.
 By the initial transmission probability setting for nodes in state C, i > 1.
-In the adjusting timeslot before phase i, the transmission probability can be at most doubled.
-The transmission probability is in the interval $(\frac{F}{4}, \frac{F}{2}]$ during phase i - 1.
-Next we lower bound the number of messages which a node in C can receive on the first F channels during phase i - 1.
+In the adjusting timeslot before phase i, the transmission probability of each node in state C can be at most doubled.
+So $P_C$ is in the interval $(\frac{F}{4}, \frac{F}{2}]$ during phase i - 1.
+Next we lower bound the number of messages that a node in C can receive on the first F channels during phase i - 1.

 In each round of phase i - 1, a node v selects a channel from the first F channels uniformly at random with a total probability 1/2.
 In a round j during phase i - 1, assume that v chooses channel k.
-Denote $P_r$ as the probability that
+Denote $P_r$ as the probability that v receives a message in round j.
+Then